eficode-academy/artifactory-katas/jenkins-build/README.md

 There are two key differences to notice:

-* You can use `aql` to search for artifacts which have usages.
-Snip:
+* You can use `aql` to search for artifacts like the one below:

+> **Note:** If you are running our course, then AQL has not been introduced before.
+Just keep in mind that this is possible.

 ```
 ...
    "aql": {